ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 -15

-* Defined the new HPKE Integrated Encryption and HPKE Key Encryption Key Management Mode for JWE {{RFC7516}}.
+* Defined the HPKE Integrated Encryption and HPKE Key Encryption Key Management Modes for JWE {{RFC7516}}.
 * Updated the encryption and decryption descriptions in JWE accordingly.
 * Many editorial improvements.